+What can I do if I've Experienced Employment Discrimination?It is an unfortunate fact that even today there are still cases of employment discrimination that occur regularly.
+The Equal Employment Opportunity Commission reported that 84,254 workplace discrimination charges were filed with them in 2017.
 Employees in the United States still experience employment discrimination with unacceptable regularity and often are put in positions where their options to react to this discrimination are limited.
 This may due to fear of retaliation, misinformation or lack of information as to their rights, or even just because they may not believe its not worth the trouble.

 Employment Discrimination LawNo employee should have to face discrimination in their workplace and thanks to federal and Florida state legislation, that doesn't have to be the case.
 The primary federal law that protects employees from employment discrimination is Title VII of the Civil Rights Act of 1964.
 This legislation protects the employees from facing employment discrimination based on their:

 - National Origin

 The Equal Employment Opportunity CommissionIn order to enforce employment discrimination laws like Title VII, the Equal Employment Opportunity Commission was created.
 In order to enforce employment discrimination laws they hold hearings, administer equal employment opportunity laws for employees of the federal government, issue regulations interpreting the law, and litigate discrimination cases.
 The EEOC also enforces other instances of employment discrimination such as: